FirePlank/Drone-violators/README.md

 &emsp;&emsp;`npm install`

+3. Rename the `.env.local.example` file to `.env.local` and add the MongoDB URL to the `MONGODB_URI` variable.

-3. Run the development server:
+4. Run the development server:
 `npm run dev`